michelle-miller/assistant-icp/install.md

 To provide image registry details yourself, complete the following steps.

 1. Create an override file.
 For example, `image-details-override.yaml`.
-1. Copy the JSON block below into your override file.
+1. Copy the YAML block below into your override file.
 1. Replace any references to `{icp-url}:{port}` with the appropriate value for the Docker image registry in your environment.
 For example, `my.icp.net:8500`.

 ```yaml